RocketLeagueMapmaking/RL-docs/docs/guide/decryption/04_packages.md

 # Decryption

-## Decrypt
+## Decrypt packages

 When you want to [extract assets](01_assets) or other content from a `.upk` package, the package will probably be decrypted.
 You can decrypt Rocket League `.upk` files with the [RLUPKTool](https://github.com/Martinii89/RLUPKT/tree/master).
-It is not recommended to use the `{CookedPCConsole}` folder as the folder with decrypted upks, instead you should copy the files you want to decrypt to a separate folder which will be referenced as `{EncyptedMaps}`.
+It is not recommended to use the `{CookedPCConsole}` folder as the folder with decrypted ``.upk` files, instead you should copy the files you want to decrypt to a separate folder which will be referenced as `{EncyptedMaps}`.

 :::warning Keys
-In order to decrypt the upk you need to have the AES key of the package listed in `keys.txt`
+In order to decrypt the `.upk` file you need to have the AES key of the package listed in `keys.txt`
 :::

-To quickly decrypt multiple upks you can create a new bat script:
+To quickly decrypt multiple `.upk` packages you can create a new bat script:

 ```sh
 set InFolder="{EncryptedMaps}"